 Richard had joined the Colonial Medical Service and two months after their wedding flew with Ann to Kenya where John, their first child, was born.
 Work at rural hospitals was beyond anything Richard had experienced but he rose to the challenge, doing procedures he had never previously done and trying to learn the local language.
 He took every opportunity to explore the country with Ann and John, with some harrowing experiences on challenging roads.
 In 1963 the family returned to London, where Nicholas was born, and after various jobs Richard moved to Sheffield in 1965 as a registrar at a time when the management of myelomeningocoele was being hotly debated.
 Rachel was born in 1967 and later that year Richard was appointed to a Senior Registrar post at Alder Hey.
 In 1969 the family decamped to the USA where Richard spent a year at the Children’s Hospital in Seattle.
 In 1971 he was offered a consultant post at Alder Hey; Richard and Ann’s initial doubts about settling permanently in Liverpool were short-lived and he held this post until his retirement in 1995.
 He was joined in 1972 by Roger Cudmore, who had also trained in Sheffield and became a close friend.

-This was a time when Alder Hey was at the forefront of innovations in the surgical care of newborn infants, lead by Peter Paul Rickham and Isabella Forshall.
-The Neonatal Surgical Unit, opened in 1994, provided comprehensive care for newborn infants who required an operation and lead to world-wide interest.
+This was a time when Alder Hey was at the forefront of innovations in the surgical care of newborn infants, lead by Peter Paul Rickham and Isabella Forshall, that had an immediate positive impact on the survival of these vulnerable infants.
+The Neonatal Surgical Unit, opened in 1953 to provide comprehensive care for newborn infants requiring an operation, continued to attract world-wide interest.
 Richard and Roger were part of these developments and following the retirement of the original pioneers ensured the future of the NSU and indeed paediatric surgery at Alder Hey.
 Other surgeons, notably Irene Irving (m.Desmuth) played their part but these two men kept Alder Hey at the forefront of paediatric surgery in the United Kingdom for well over twenty years.